Crispy120286/mythic/content/Session Notes/Act 1. New Haven Arc/Session 11 - 2023-06-15 - Planning Phase Part 2.md

 - [[Sigmund Ragehammer|Sigmund]] and [[Voltaire]] see more fungus underground. they pile MORE rocks onto it.
 - I then decide to  check with the metalsmith and see [[Orist Zinnorin|Orist]] who is getting him to make something.
 - [[Orist Zinnorin|Orist]] helps me gather people to help make rope.
-- We all perform a ritual to pray to [[the grove maiden]]. we plan potatoes and get lots of vines!
+- We all perform a ritual to pray to [[The Grove Maiden]]. we plan potatoes and get lots of vines!

 ### Montage! day 1.
 - We have lots of rope with the vines.